-Drivers need SR-22 insurance in Indiana after being convicted of a serious traffic violation, such as driving without insurance, a hit and run, or a DUI.
-Car insurance companies in Indiana are required to file an SR-22 certificate with the state to prove that drivers who are classified as “high-risk” maintain at least the minimum levels of car insurance required by Indiana law.
-Drivers must maintain their SR-22 coverage for 3-5 years.
+Drivers need SR-22 insurance in Indiana after being convicted of a serious traffic violation, such as reckless driving or DUI.
+These drivers are considered “high risk” and are required to file an SR-22 certificate with the state to prove they have at least the minimum amount of car insurance required by Indiana law.
+Drivers in Indiana must maintain their SR-22 filing for 3-5 years.

 Your first speeding ticket won’t necessarily guarantee that you need an SR-22.
 Indiana only requires an SR-22 for specific traffic offenses, or accidents that cost more than a certain dollar amount.